Driving of bicycles, motorbikes & other vehicles on Stuart company business

 - Carry warning triangles where required.

 - Park only in designated parking spots and ensure you do not cause an obstruction to others.

-- Avoid unnecessary stepping on to the highway (e.g. to pick-up parcels from top-cases).
+- Avoid unnecessary stepping on to the highway (e.g. to pick-up parcels from your top-box).

-- Take extra safeguards when travelling in remote or high altitude regions in winter (e.g. de-icer, shovel, extra clothes and footwear, food and drink
+- Take extra safeguards when travelling in remote or high altitude regions in winter.

-- Cyclists and motorcyclists to wear appropriate safety gear, helmet and high visibility top or reflective bands and use back & front lights in poor light and during lighting up periods.
+- Cyclists and motorcyclists should wear appropriate safety gear: helmets and high visibility tops or reflective bands.
+Please use front & back lights for visibility.

 - Keep valuable items out of sight at all times.